Love Your Gut Microbiome

 Bacterial strains bifodbacterium breve and lactobacillus have been found to confer resilience against stress and depression.

-One of the tools in my toolbox is the Complete Microbiome Map that screens for:
+One of the tools in my toolbox is the

-pathogenic bacteria, commensal bacteria, viruses, fungi and parasites.
+that screens for: pathogenic bacteria, commensal bacteria, viruses, fungi and parasites.

 The comprehensive panel also shows immune and digestive markers from a stool sample